FAQ: Bring UOD to Your School

 Who arranges for guest speakers?
 Are the speakers trained to deal with questions from third, fourth and fifth graders?

 In Newton schools, our volunteers make arrangements with our guest speakers who are experienced in interacting with elementary school students and answering their insightful questions.
 The Understanding Our Differences staff can assist those in other cities and towns to identify resources for potential guest speakers as well as providing training materials.
 Please contact Rebecca Lubens at [email protected].

 Is Understanding Our Differences offered outside of Massachusetts?

-While the program began in Massachusetts, our curriculum is available to any community or organization in the United States.
+While the program began in Massachusetts, our curriculum is available to any community or organization in the United States, and beyond.